GamesCreed

 Young warrior Hiroki goes on a mission seeking vengeance on those who destroyed his village.
 Combining the story and the game’s span, it felt like I was in a classically generic Samurai movie, and I was determining the fate of my enemies.

 You start in the dojo as a very young protegee who’s just learning the art of being a Samurai.
 You have grown into a much more established warrior as the years go by.
-You are sworn to live by oath to his master to protect the village.
+You are sworn to live by oath to your master to protect the village.
 Like any great story, this one will have you going through several emotions as you play.

 Ideally, it could’ve been better to have a more extended storyline, have gamers want more from the story, and have more twists and shockers.
 However, they’ve done a great job with the plot.
-And seeing that it was directed from a stroke of genius by Leonard Menchiari, it’s no surprise that this is the case.
+And seeing that it was directed by a stroke of genius by Leonard Menchiari, it’s no surprise that this is the case.

 Trek To Yomi’s gameplay is unique, very unique.
 Especially with these mechanics.
 This has to be said, but the developer’s creativity has taken side-scrolling gaming to the next level.
 As you progress, you are given rewards which include new combos, increased stamina, and refreshed health.
 The button layout is pretty simple, and so are the combos.